Odesa Fine Arts Museum: History

 The palace that now houses the gallery is one of the oldest palaces of Odesa.
-It was ordered by Seweryn Potocki, a former Polish member of parliament who after the partitions of Poland swore loyalty to the tsar of Russia and eventually became a noted Russian diplomat and an ambassador to the Kingdom of Naples.
+It was ordered by Seweryn Potocki, a former member of the Polish Sejm who after the partitions of Poland became supervisor of the Kharkiv University.
 Potocki was also a wealthy landowner and one of his properties, the village of Severinovka named after him contained a quarry of light limestone, from which both the palace and most of Odesa's public buildings were built.

 The construction started in 1805 and was supervised by Francesco Boffo, a noted Italian architect and the author of many palaces and public buildings in Odesa and the Crimea.
 Construction of the main building was ready by 1810, though due to Napoleonic Wars works on internal furnishing did not commence until 1824 and were finished by 1828.

 The neoclassical building is a typical magnate residence of the epoch, with two floors, a large portico with a tympanum supported by six classical columns.
 The main building is joined to the side wings by semi-circular galleries, forming a Cour d'honneur in front of the palace.
 Behind it a small English-style landscape garden was created, with a romantic grotto.
 The interior design is mostly an eclectic mixture of various styles popular in early 19th century.

 Seweryn Potocki, who died in 1829, did not see the palace completed.
 Instead, it was inherited by his distant relative, Olga Potocka, daughter to Stanisław Szczęsny Potocki.
 Potocka married Lev Naryshkin; although the palace remained her personal property, it is sometimes incorrectly referred to as Naryshkin Palace.
 In 1888 the building was sold to the mayor of Odesa, Grigorios Maraslis who then sold it in 1892 to the Odesa Society of Fine Arts.
 It took 9 more years to complete the first collection.
 Finally, Odesa Fine Arts Museum was opened on 6 November 1899.
 The core of the initial collection was formed by paintings donated to the museum by the St. Petersburg Imperial Academy of Arts.
 In 1920s, the museum was renamed Peoples Art Museum.
 After World War II, it was reopened as Odesa Art Gallery.
 It obtained its present name in 2021.

-During the 2022 Russian invasion of Ukraine, the museum prepared itself for potential damage to the building and collections.
+During the Russian invasion of Ukraine, the museum prepared itself for potential damage to the building and collections.

-In 2022, the museum was included in the list of cultural institutions that became participants in the Museum for Change, receiving toogether a grant in the total amount of 98,000 US dollars.
+In 2022, the museum was included in the list of cultural institutions that became participants in the Museum for Change, receiving together a grant in the total amount of 98,000 US dollars.